bebasid/bebasit/README.en.md

 - PowerTunnel (JRE).
 ## Note
 ### Windows
-- Not all version of Windows will work, for example Windows 7 without any update has problem, it needs KBxxxxxx.
+- Not all version of Windows will work, for example Windows 7 without any update has a problem, it needs KBxxxxxx.
-### Linux dan MacOS
+### Linux and MacOS
 - Green Tunnel usability is depending on luck (it does not mean that Green Tunnel cannot bypass DPI).
 ### Addendum
-- Version of application inside this repo does not use auto update scheme to latest version because a new feature of application might not be useful.
+- Version of application inside this repo does not use autoupdate scheme to latest version because a new feature of application might not be useful.
 ### Why bebasid and bebasit are separate
-- Easing control for application suitability.
+- Easing control of application suitability.
-- If application like GoodbyeDPI, Green Tunnel, PowerTunnel, and Zapret are included into bebasid repo, it would consume more data.
+- If applications like GoodbyeDPI, Green Tunnel, PowerTunnel, and Zapret are included within bebasid repo, it would consume more data.
 In many cases, people use `git clone` command when downloading bebasid and it caused Mac version of the app being downloaded as well in Windows.
 - New project.
 - To make bebasid looks more formal.
 ## bebasit Dependencies